How homeless people live in the USA: a difficult story of one man

 “He never did.
 More precisely, I did not even try.
 Not in a year, not in three.
 In the end I didn't become a surfer either, ”said Tom.

-He grinned, noticing my surprised look.
+He, noticing my surprised look, grinned.

 “You see, they have their own life here.
 With its own challenges and events.
 Get food, shoot a little thing, find out something among themselves.
 One problem: it is not pleasant to settle in such an area.
 They feel at ease, and you can't kick them out, because we have freedom and equality.
-The authorities are trying to influence, but these are already whole “regions”.
+The authorities are trying to influence, but these are already entire areas.
 Moreover, most of these people were born in the United States, they could easily get a job.
 The same loader or delivery man.
 But why?
 This is the lifestyle they have chosen.
-It is clear that someone got into a bad company or got hooked on some rubbish.
+It is clear that someone got into bad company or got hooked on some rubbish.
 Some were just unlucky, ”Tom shrugged.

 On the subject: Which states have the largest number of homeless people?